Azure/Solution-Architecture-Questions/docs/technology/compute/kubernetes.md

 * Do you plan to use AKS or AKS-engine?
 * Do you plan to use Ingress?
 * Does the application persist state?
 If so, how?
-* What ports are exposed externally?
+* What applications are exposed externally?
-* What ports are exposed internally?
+* What applications are exposed internally?
 * Do you plan to implement manual or auto-scaling?
-* What base container image do you use?
-* How do you deploy your containers?
+* Are you implementing DevOps?
+If so, how?
 * What languages are used? (e.g. C#, PHP, Python)
 * Are you using readiness and health probes?
 * Do you have resource quotas set?
 * Are you usising "latest" image tags?
 (HINT: You shouldn't be)
 * Do you restrict the registries where iamges come from?
 * What version of Kubernetes are you using?
-*

 ## Resources